SparkPost/pizza-bot/docs/CREATE_APP.md

 15. Click on “Basic Information” on the left and expand “Add features and functionality”
 16. Click “Event Subscriptions”
 17. Click the toggle to “On”
-18. Enter their ngrok url + ‘/slack/receive’ as the Request URL
+18. Enter the ngrok url + ‘/slack/receive’ as the Request URL
 19. You should see Verified appear after you enter it.
 ![Enable Events](./enable_events.png)
 20. Under “Subscribe to Bot Events” Click “Add Bot User Event”